lexiewangdl/pyalgo/binary_tree/README.md

 ### 104. Maximum Depth of Binary Tree (Easy)

-**Rationale**:
+**My solution 1**: Divide and Conquer with Recursive Helper Function

 Whether it's possible to define a _recursive function_ that calculates the answer of current problem based on the solution to the subproblem (subtree)?
 Yes!

 At each node, what needs to be done?
-At each node, we want to know _height of node_.
-Different from how height is defined for binary trees, in this case, the height is the number of layers of the current subtree (where current node is root).
-If node is `None`, its height is 0.
+At each node, we want to know _max depth of current subtree_, which is the maximum between depth of current node's left subtree and right subtree plus 1.
+If node is `None`, the max depth of current subtree whose root is current node is 0.
-This can also be thought of as the _max depth of left and right subtrees_.

-**My solution**:
 The following helper function aims at finding the max depth of a node's left and right subtrees.
 ```python3
 def dfs(node) -> int: